Wybren van Haga

-Wybren Ridley van Haga (born 31 January 1967) is a Dutch politician and engineer who has been a member of the House of Representatives since 2017.
+Wybren Ridley van Haga (born 31 January 1967) is a Dutch politician and engineer who was a member of the House of Representatives between 2017 and 2023.
 He was initially elected as a member of the People's Party for Freedom and Democracy (VVD), but was expelled from the party in 2019, causing the third Rutte cabinet to lose its parliamentary majority.
 Van Haga subsequently sat as an independent MP before joining Thierry Baudet's Forum for Democracy party, where he was placed second on the party list in the 2021 election.
 He has since quit Forum for Democracy and created his own political party Belang van Nederland.

 Early life, education and military service

 Van Haga was born in 1967 in The Hague and grew up in Haarlem.
 His father is Dutch and his mother was originally from Britain.
 He completed the gymnasium with the natural sciences specialization.
 He studied electrical engineering at the Delft University of Technology.
 He also completed the first phase of a law study at Leiden University.
 He served his mandatory military service as a commando.